syotams/servers/README.md

-## Just an example of how to implement PubSub and Cache servers
+## Just an example of how to implement PubSub and Cache servers in a single process architecture
-The project in it's early stages, although both servers are working properly, there are improvements to make
+The project is in the early stages, both servers are working properly, but there are features and improvements to add/make

 ### TODO
+- [ ] Test, test and test
+- [ ] Logging
+- [ ] Support to multi processes
 - [ ] Add acknowledge support
 - [ ] Cache server incoming connection should be parsed with regex
-- [ ] PubSub queues list should be synchronized
 - [ ] PubSub remove disconnected clients from subscribers list
+- [ ] IOC/DI ?
+- [ ] Enhance the build system

-### Run from cli
+### Run from cli, currently all projects in single jar

 **PubSub**

-java -cp libs/cache-1.0-SNAPSHOT.jar com.opal.pubsub.PubSubServer [localhost, [port]]
+java -cp build/libs/cache-1.0-SNAPSHOT.jar com.opal.pubsub.PubSubServer [localhost, [port]]

 **PubSub Listener**

-java -cp libs/cache-1.0-SNAPSHOT.jar com.opal.pubsub.client.Listener [localhost, [port]]
+java -cp build/libs/cache-1.0-SNAPSHOT.jar com.opal.pubsub.client.Listener [localhost, [port]]

 **PubSub Publisher Test**

-java -cp libs/cache-1.0-SNAPSHOT.jar com.opal.pubsub.client.Publisher [localhost, [port, [number of threads]]]
+java -cp build/libs/cache-1.0-SNAPSHOT.jar com.opal.pubsub.client.Publisher [localhost, [port, [number of threads]]]

 **Cache**